Master by research and doctorate (PhD) programs

 Contact the School of Graduate Research for more information.

 The student services and amenities fee (SSAF) is used to maintain and enhance services and amenities that improve your experience as an RMIT student.
 In addition to the SSAF there may be other expenses associated with your program.

 - Fees information for international candidates studying at RMIT's Melbourne campuses

-- 2016 and 2017 Master by research and PhD fees for international candidates studying offshore
+- 2017 Master by research and PhD fees for international candidates studying offshore

 Income tax deductions